afr13dman/twitter_coronavirus/README.md

 I used a [MapReduce](https://en.wikipedia.org/wiki/MapReduce) procedure to analyze these tweets.

 The file `map.py` processed all of the tweets within each inputed zip file while tracking the usage of of the hashtags on both a language and country level.
-For each day it outputs two files, one that ends in .lang for the language dictionary, and one that ends in .country for the country dictionary.
+For each day it outputs two files (a `.lang` and a `.country`) that contain a dictionary of dictionaries.

-The format of both files is the same: it contains a dictionary of dictionaries.
 The outermost dictionary has hashtags as the keys, and the innermost dictionary has languages or country as the keys, respectively.

 Since there are 366 days, or files, worth of data, I created a shell script to loop over each in the dataset and run the map.py command on that file.